ax4w/ax4w/README.md

 # License

-**Every project of mine is usable unde the MIT license, even when not specified in the repository itself.**
+**Every project of mine is usable under the MIT license, even when not specified in the repository itself.**

 >MIT License
 >